 During the first semester, you will work with innovation and development and learn to manage a new company.
 You will also learn the practical aspects involved in running a business.

 The second semester focuses on growth opportunities and how they can be realised in the short and long term.
 In the speciality module, you get to immerse yourself in a topic that you choose.
 Together with a fellow student, you must prepare a literature study and participate in a seminar series with other students that have chosen a similar topic.

 The third semester consists of an internship in a company, which must be connected with an entrepreneurial environment.
 You can organise an internship in your own company or use some of our contacts.
 Upon completion of your internship, you must write your Bachelor's project.

-We have a different and creative degree programme where you meet other students with entrepreneurship dreams, acquire the latest and most relevant academic input and get the possibilty to delve into the the nitty gritty of running a start-up companyny.
+We have a different and creative degree programme where you meet other students with entrepreneurial dreams, acquire the latest and most relevant academic input and get the possibility to delve into the nitty-gritty of running a start-up company.

 In this programme there is only a short distance from words to action.
 We focus on the practical aspects involved in starting and running a company – based on academic input.

 You will therefore get to experience an optimal mix of: